krjhnsn/krjhnsn.github.io/_posts/2018-07-07-data-input-output.md

 author: "Keir Johnson"
 ---

-A wise person once said:
+A very wise person I know once said:

 > "Data is the new bacon."